SmItH197/SteamAuthentication/README.md

 ##Using Profile Variables

-I have create a userInfo.php file which creates an array of ready to use variables that includes profile information of the steam user that has logged in:
+I have created a userInfo.php file which creates an array of ready to use variables that includes profile information of the steam user that has logged in:

 * `$steamprofile['steamid']` - The users unique SteamID
 * `$steamprofile['communityvisibilitystate']` - This represents whether the profile is visible or not.